Toyota Alphard: Third generation (AH30; 2015)

+Toyota stated the vehicle was developed under the "luxury saloon with a large space" theme, to emphasize their focus on improving its ride comfort levels and styling.
+The length has grown by 60 mm, the width by 20 mm, and the wheelbase has grown longer by 50 mm; but the height is shorter by 10 mm compared to the previous generation.

+The platform of the third-generation Alphard was updated, featuring a newly developed double wishbone rear suspension to replace the previous torsion beam setup.
+The new suspension is chosen to maintain a quiet and rigid body.
+The floor of the new platform has been thoroughly flattened, and as a result, the second row seats is able to slide forward and backwards up to 1160 mm.

 The third-generation Alphard is available in Japan and selected Asian markets including Brunei, Indonesia, Thailand, Malaysia, Singapore, the Philippines and Hong Kong, being the first markets outside Japan to receive this all-new model.
 The third-generation Alphard was introduced in Russia, the model's primary, and only European market, but only with the 3.5-litre V6 engine.
 The V6 model is also available in other left-hand drive markets, like China and Taiwan.
-In India, the Vellfire was offered since February 2020 as the brand's only import model in the country with the 2.5-litre hybrid engine with four-wheel drive.
+In India, the Vellfire has been offered since February 2020 as the brand's only import model in the country with the 2.5-litre hybrid engine.